Do you want to remove inactive widgets from your WordPress site?

 Instead of letting your inactive widgets area get too cluttered, you can easily remove inactive widgets to make this section more manageable.

 With that said, let’s show you how to remove inactive widgets in WordPress, step by step.

 Removing Inactive Widgets in WordPress Easily

-WordPress has built-in settings that let you remove any inactive widget on your site.
+WordPress has built-in settings that let you remove any inactive widgets on your site.